 During the spring and summer months, a 1.0 tog is usually the right one to go for.
 If it gets very hot indeed, over 24 degrees, you may need a 0.5 tog.

 In terms of knowing the temperature of the room your baby is sleeping in, I cannot recommend the Gro Egg highly enough.
 Whenever friends or relatives are expecting, I will recommend or buy them a Gro Egg.
 Not only does it display the temperature in the room extremely accurately, it also changes colour, from blue, to orange, to red.
 This enables you to spot changes in temperature easily, even on those bleary-eyed sleepless nights.
+It also helps you to know exactly how to use a baby sleeping bag and which tog to use.

 But, I hear you cry, it’s all well and good knowing what bag to put them in, but what to dress them in under it?
 This part can be really tricky and I have spent many a hot summer night desperately debating with myself at bedtime –